 Private Letter Ruling

-Expenditures from private foundations to individuals for travel, study or other similar purposes are generally taxable expenditures.
-However, Sec.
-4945(g) provides an exception for grants that meet certain requirements.
 Under Sec.
-4945(g), a grant will not be considered a taxable expenditure if the foundation awards the grant on an objective and nondiscriminatory basis, the IRS approves the grant procedure in advance, the grant is a scholarship or fellowship subject to Sec.
+4945, there is an excise tax on taxable expenditures of private foundations.
+A taxable expenditure is any amount paid to an individual for travel, study or other similar purposes.
+Under Sec.
+4945(g), an expenditure is not taxable if it is awarded on an objective and nondiscriminatory basis, the IRS approves the grant procedures in advance, the grant is a scholarship or fellowship subject to Sec.
 117(a) and the grant is to be used for study at an educational organization described in Sec.
 170(b)(1)(A)(ii).
-Here, the Service determined that Foundation's scholarship program procedures met the requirements of Sec.
+To receive approval, the foundation must show the grant procedure is objective and nondiscriminatory, that the grant procedure results in recipients performing the activities intended by the grant and the foundation obtains reports to determine whether the intended activities were performed by the recipients.
+Reg.
+53.4945-4(c)(1).
+Here, the Service determined that Foundation's scholarship procedures met the requirements of Sec.
 4945(g).
-Thus, the educational grants will not be considered taxable expenditures.
+Thus, the educational scholarship and grant will not be considered a taxable expenditure.

 Dear * * *:

-Also, awards made under these procedures are scholarship or fellowship grants and are not taxable to the recipients if they use them for qualified tuition and related expenses (subject to the limitations provide in Code Section 117(b)).
+Awards made under these procedures are scholarship or fellowship grants and are not taxable to the recipients if they use them for qualified tuition and related expenses (subject to the limitations provide in IRC Section 117(b)).

 Description of your request

 Your letter indicates you will operate the following:

 a) fellowship grants to an individual for study at an educational institution under IRC Section 4945(g)(1); and

 b) grants to teachers for study to enhance a skill or produce a specific product under Section 4945(g)(3).